catbao/VOCA/README.md

 cd /voca-server/initdb
 ```

-(2) Run the Encoding Script: Execute the importsql.js script to import the dataset.
+(2) Run the Importing Script: Execute the importsql.js script to import the dataset.
 ```
 node importsql.js
 ```